Sniki/Lenovo-Thinkpad-T440S/README.md

 17. Open [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/) and Mount the EFI partition of the drive you want to boot off of.

-18. Now copy my EFI Folder and overrite it with the one system created.
+18. Now copy my EFI Folder and overwrite it with the one system created.

 19. Now try booting macOS without the USB drive.